Scroll To See More Images

 Using a metal bowl, mixing spoon or clips to hold back your dye-slathered hair?
 That’s a serious no-no. The metal and the developer can interact, causing the color to oxidize and change.
 In rare instances, this reaction can be so severe that hair breaks off—and nobody wants a chemical haircut.
 Use all-plastic everything when you’re coloring, and your hair will thank you.

-6. DIY your own color-refreshing gloss.
+6. Invest in a color-refreshing gloss.

 7. The best home brow- and lash-dyeing advice…

 Don’t.
 We’re serious: never ever under any circumstances should you do this yourself.
 Your eyes are so precious, and the risk of damaging them with chemicals is just too high.
 Go to a professional if you want this done.
+If you can’t, there are a myriad of better ways to groom your brooms at-home than apply hair dye to them.